 The Fort Wayne Spacemen are proud of their local ownership.
-The ownership group boasts three Fort Wayne residents -- Todd Ramsey, John Finch, and Todd Hensley.
-There’s also Chicago-based John Schwarz, who is part of the ownership of five franchises in the USPHL.
+The ownership group boasts two Fort Wayne residents - Todd Ramsey, and John Finch.

 The Fort Wayne group saw a need for a Junior A program in the city.
 “It's what's missing in Fort Wayne hockey,” said Finch, who is part of the ownership group and will serve as president and general manager of the Spacemen.
 “We have a terrific youth program, a terrific high-school program and then it jumps to college.
 Players need to get Junior A experience in between high school and college."

 “We think Fort Wayne is a hockey hotbed and there are plenty of fans who will support the team, welcome these young players into our community, and we hope to become a real asset.”

 "Plus," continues Finch "the difference here is local ownership that understands the market in Fort Wayne and junior hockey."

 Todd Ramsey, Fort Wayne Spacemen Owner